 Close Of Escrow: Definition & FAQs

-Closing on a house is the most exciting day in any real estate transaction because it’s when you get the keys and get to take possession of your property.
-Congratulations, you’re a homeowner.
-Many times, when you close on a home, you’ll most likely have to go through a process known as close of escrow.”
+Closing on a house is the most exciting day in any real estate transaction because it’s when you finally get to take possession of your property and become a homeowner.
+When you close on a home, you’ll most likely have to go through a process known as close of escrow.

-This article will go over what a close of escrow is, how it works, what happens after you close escrow and several FAQs.
-By the time we’re done, you should feel confident in the knowledge and ready to buy a home.
+Let’s take a more in-depth look at what a close of escrow is, how it works, what happens after you close escrow and several FAQs.
+By the time you’re done reading, you will be more knowledgeable on this topic and maybe even ready to buy a home.

 What Is Close Of Escrow?

-Escrow has a couple of different definitions in real estate.
-For most people, general awareness of escrow is around the fact that it’s an account used to hold monthly payments for property taxes, homeowners insurance and (if applicable) mortgage insurance.
-Most homeowners have this type of escrow account and it’s typically required if you make a down payment of less than 20% or have an FHA or USDA loan, for example.
-But there’s yet another type of escrow that you should be aware of.
+Escrow has a couple of definitions in real estate.
+For most people, escrow refers to an account used to hold monthly payments for property taxes, homeowners insurance and (if applicable) mortgage insurance.
+Most homeowners have this type of escrow account, which is typically required if you make a down payment of less than 20% or have an FHA or USDA loan.
+But there’s another type of escrow that you should be aware of.

-When closing on your home, a separate escrow account is typically used to hold several items in between the time the transaction is agreed to and the financing of the home is secured.
+When closing on your home, a separate escrow account is typically used to hold several items in between the time the transaction is agreed on and the time the financing of the home is secured.
 A buyer puts down a deposit on the home.
-In exchange, a seller agrees to give the buyer time to do what they need to do to secure financing (appraisal, providing final financial documentation to a lender, etc.) and a home inspection.
+In exchange, a seller agrees to give the buyer time to do what’s necessary to secure financing (getting an appraisal, providing final financial documentation to a lender, etc.) and a home inspection.

 Assuming all goes well, the buyer and seller may agree to close the transaction anywhere between 30 – 60 days later.
-Within that broader time frame, the buyer may have certain deadlines in the contract by which time they have to have the appraisal or home inspection completed, for example.
+Within that broader time frame, the buyer may have certain deadlines in the contract by which they must have the appraisal or home inspection completed, for example.

 What Happens During Close Of Escrow?

-Close of escrow may or may not take place on the actual date of closing.
-Regardless of when it happens, there are several steps to making the transaction official.
+Close of escrow may or may not take place on the date of closing.
+Regardless of when it happens, though, several steps are required to make the transaction official.

-When the purchase agreement is signed, a buyer provides an earnest money deposit (also known as a good faith deposit), a fixed or percentage-based amount that shows they’re serious about buying a home.
-This goes into escrow.
+When the purchase agreement is signed, a buyer provides an earnest money deposit (also known as a good-faith deposit), a fixed or percentage-based amount that shows they’re serious about buying a home.
+This goes into the escrow account.

-At this point, a seller can take this step of signing documents related to the official transfer of ownership including the deed and title, along with providing any funds related to negotiated seller concessions and real estate commission.
-If the buyer is to take possession immediately on the closing date, a copy of the keys may be included as well.
+At this point, a seller can sign documents related to the official transfer of ownership, including the deed and title, and provide any funds related to negotiated seller concessions and real estate commission.
+If the buyer is to take possession immediately on the closing date, a copy of the keys may also be included.

-The documents, funds and keys are left under the custodianship of the escrow agent who serves as the third party.
-They’re responsible for ensuring the proper disbursal of funds and helping the buyer and seller fill out and file transactional documents.
+The documents, funds and keys are left under the custodianship of the escrow agent responsible for ensuring the proper disbursal of funds and helping the buyer and seller fill out and file transactional documents.

 What Happens After Close Of Escrow?

-Once the above steps have taken place, escrow has been closed, but the transaction isn’t finished.
-Regardless of whether the seller is around on closing day, several things still happen to seal the deal.
+Once the steps outlined above are taken, escrow is closed, but the transaction isn’t finished.
+Regardless of whether the seller is there on closing day, several things still must happen to seal the deal.

 First, the buyer has the opportunity to conduct a final walk-through of the property.
 It’s unlikely that anything is going to go sideways at this point, but it’s good to get a final look to make sure the seller made any negotiated repairs, and that the property is in acceptable condition.

-Beyond that, down payment is made to the lender and closing costs are paid.
-The earnest money is released from the escrow account and the lender cuts the seller a single big check.
-Unless the buyer and seller have otherwise negotiated, the buyer takes official possession of the property on the actual date of closing.
+The buyer must also make a down payment to the lender and pay their portion of the closing costs.
+The earnest money is released from the escrow account, and the lender cuts the seller a single big check.
+Unless the buyer and seller have negotiated otherwise, the buyer takes formal possession of the property on the date of closing.

 Close Of Escrow FAQs

-While those are the basics of close of escrow, you may have other questions.
-Let’s answer a few of the most frequent here.
+While we’ve covered the basics on close of escrow, you may still have questions.
+Let’s answer a few of the most frequent ones here.

-How long you have to wait before you can move in depends on terms laid out in your purchase agreement.
+How long you must wait before you can move in depends on the terms of your purchase agreement.
 In most cases, unless there’s a specific clause in the contract, you can move in when the transaction has been completed with your mortgage company.
 As soon as you sign all the documentation, it’s yours.

-Sometimes sellers will ask for more time before they move out.
-This is negotiated in the purchase agreement.
+However, sellers may ask for more time before moving out.
+If so, this is negotiated in the purchase agreement.
 If you agree to give them more time, you have to abide by the contract.
 In exchange, the seller usually pays rent for the amount of time they remain in the home after closing.

 A closing extension is when you and the seller agree that your closing date can be pushed back beyond a time specified in the contract.
-Sellers have a vested interest in this because regardless of whether your escrow has closed or not, they don’t get the money from the sale until you’ve finalized your financing with the mortgage company and closed.
+Sellers have a vested interest in this because, regardless of whether your escrow has closed, they don’t get the money from the sale until you’ve finalized your financing with the mortgage company and closed.

-Your closing could be postponed for any number of reasons, including delays getting an appraisal or home inspection done as well as bigger concerns like natural disasters.
-Whatever the case, communication is key and you or your real estate agent can work with the sellers and their real estate agent to amicably reschedule so that you don’t lose your opportunity at the home.
+Your closing could be postponed for any number of reasons, including delays on getting an appraisal or home inspection done as well as bigger concerns like natural disasters.
+Whatever the case, communication is key, and you or your real estate agent can work with the sellers and their real estate agent to amicably reschedule so you don’t lose your opportunity to buy the home.

 The Bottom Line

 Close of escrow is the point in the real estate transaction when you and the seller have honored your responsibilities to each other.
-This may or may not take place on the same day as your closing date with your mortgage lender.
+This won’t necessarily take place on the same day as your closing with your mortgage lender.

-Close of escrow occurs when two things have happened: You’ve given your earnest money to the escrow agent and the seller has signed documents related to the property transfer, including title and deed, the close of escrow process starts.
-The buyer then gets these documents once they’ve closed the financing for the transaction and paid any applicable down payment and closing costs.
+Once you’ve given your earnest money to the escrow agent and the seller has signed documents related to the property transfer, including title and deed, the close of escrow process starts.
+The buyer then gets these documents after closing the financing for the transaction and paying any applicable down payment and closing costs.